A guide to challenging a caveat

 How we can help you when challenging a caveat

-If you are considering challenging a caveat then please feel free to contact our legal helpline.
+We are particularly experienced in challenging a caveat and have an exceptional track record in this area.
+So, if you are considering challenging a caveat then please feel free to contact our legal helpline.
 We are always happy to provide initial guidance on a free of charge basis and set out the options available to you.
 We can also discuss funding options, including our ‘deferred fees’ arrangement where we receive payment upon conclusion of the dispute when the estate assets can be released.